UBC-DSCI/introduction-to-datascience-python/source/reading.md

 canlang_data
 ```

-If you compare the data frame here to the data frame we obtained in Section
+If you compare the data frame here to the data frame we obtained in
-{ref}`readcsv` using `read_csv`, you'll notice that they look identical: they have
+{numref}`readcsv` using `read_csv`, you'll notice that they look identical: they have
 the same number of columns and rows, the same column names, and the same entries!
 So even though we needed to use different
 arguments depending on the file format, our resulting data frame